chuanqisun/htmaa-2025/src/posts/final-project/index.md

 | Engraving | 700mm/s | 15%   |
 | Scoring   | 200mm/s | 40%   |

-For engraving, I also used 50 lines/cm resolution.
+For engraving, I preferred the aesthetics of the 50 lines/cm resolution.

 ### Engraving the Operator

-I engraved "Operator" in letters, and "UNIT-01" and "UNIT-02" in knockout patterns on the two Operator cases.
-The first unit received only engraving while the second unit received both engraving and scoring due to color differences.
+I engraved "OPERATOR" in letters, and "UNIT-01" and "UNIT-02" in knockout patterns on the two Operator cases.
+Both using my favorite type [IBM Plex Mono](https://www.ibm.com/plex/), in bold.
+The first unit received only engraving while the second unit received both engraving and scoring due to the contrast issue with the white finish.

 ![Operator Unit-01 Engraved](./media/operator-unit-01.webp)
 **Operator Unit-01 Engraved**